Cornell Computational Cognition Lab

 Research Pillars

-How ideas, norms, and creative products spread, stabilize, diversify, and transform across individuals, groups, and generations—and why cultures vary.
+How ideas, rhythms, languages, and creative products spread, stabilize, diversify, and transform across individuals, groups, and generations.

 Interested in joining or collaborating?